 Just as every charter destination is defined by its attractions, Thailand has developed its appeal through the sheer amount of national parks on offer.

 Each bearing its own charm, the parks have traditionally enticed visitors to spend endless hours discovering the secrets which abound throughout the riverside communities.

-Whether it’s riding elephants, exploring a myriad of waterfalls, or simply idling against some of the world’s most exotic backdrops, Thailand’s national parks are sure to satisfy every kind of charterer.
+Whether it’s riding elephants, exploring myriad waterfalls or simply idling against some of the world’s most exotic backdrops, Thailand’s national parks are sure to satisfy every kind of charterer.

 In this piece, we take a look at a few of the best national parks which can be included on a luxury yacht charter.

-As well as being one of Thailand’s most important wildlife sanctuaries, Thung Salaeng Luang National Park is famously recognised for its emphasis on relaxation.
+As well as being one of Thailand’s most important wildlife sanctuaries, Thung Salaeng Luang National Park is famously recognized for its emphasis on relaxation.

 In the company of exotic birds, guests are able to unwind in front of Namtok Kaeng Sopha, a tiered waterfall more commonly referred to as the ‘Niagara Falls of Thailand’.